Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 Buy Paper Here Buy Crayons Here

-Some other great ways to make sure all children feel represented is to ensure that their skin color is represented in craft materials.
+Another great way to ensure that all children feel represented is to ensure that their skin color is represented in craft materials.
 Multicultural construction paper and Crayola multicultural crayons are great additions to the craft cabinet.

 Dolls of Different Ethnicities